JustinTimperio/warp-cli/README.md

 Warp-CLI features a number of shortcuts that attempt to make sending files as trivial and intuitive as possible.
 Additionally, warp.py can be imported into any python3 script, which provides more granular control over transfers.
 To see a list of all available options use `wdt --help | less`.

 Warp-CLI provides three core transfer modes:
-- '-s, --ship': Send a remote directory to another remote directory.\
+- -s, --ship: Send a remote directory to another remote directory.\
     `warp -s source_ssh /dir/to/send dest_ssh /dir/to/receive`
-- '-f, --fetch': Pull a remote directory to a local directory.\
+- -f, --fetch: Pull a remote directory to a local directory.\
     `warp -f source_ssh /dir/to/fetch /dir/to/receive`
-- '-p, --push': Send a local directory to a remote directory.\
+- -p, --push: Send a local directory to a remote directory.\
     `warp -p /dir/to/push dest_ssh /dir/to/receive`

 ### Flags